 The Nominating Committee is responsible for identifying and evaluating individuals qualified to become Board members and recommending to the Board candidates to stand for election or re-election as directors.
 The Committee will consider candidates at the recommendation of existing Board members, Company management, search firms or other consultants, or stockholders.
 Stockholders wishing to recommend director candidates to the Board may do so by writing to the Committee in care of the Corporate Secretary at the Company's executive office, 505 Millennium Drive, Allen, TX 75013.
 There has been no change to the procedures by which security holders may recommend nominees to the Board of Directors.
 At a minimum, director candidates should have demonstrated achievement in their particular field of endeavor, significant business or other management experience that would be of value to the Company, integrity and high ethical standards, good communication and leadership skills, and the ability and willingness to commit adequate time and attention to carry out their Board duties effectively.
 The Committee will evaluate candidates through background and reference checks, interviews and an analysis of each candidate's qualifications and attributes in light of the current composition of the Board and the Company's leadership needs at the time.
 The Nominating Committee does not have a formal policy with regard to the consideration of diversity in identifying director nominees, but the Committee strives to nominate directors with a variety of complementary skills so that, as a group, the Board will possess the appropriate talent, skills, experience and expertise to oversee the Company's business.
-During 2013, the Committee retained outside consultants to assist the Committee in identifying and evaluating additional candidates as possible nominees to the Board of Directors.
-The members of the Nominating Committee are Mr. Reilly, Dr. Jacobs and Mr. Rosenzweig, each of whom has been determined to be independent within the meaning of applicable Securities and Exchange Commission ("SEC") rules and NASD listing standards.
-The Nominating Committee has adopted a charter which is available on the Company's website at www.pfsweb.com (the contents of the website are not incorporated in this Form 10-K/A by reference).
+The members of the Nominating Committee are Mr. Reilly, Ms. Luechtefeld and Mr. Rosenzweig, each of whom has been determined to be independent within the meaning of applicable Securities and Exchange Commission ("SEC") rules and NASD listing standards.
+The Nominating Committee has adopted a charter which is available on the Company's